echeran/smile-of-murugan/webbook/chapter03.md

 earliest extant poetry must have been later than the compilation of various anthologies.
-Of crucial importance for this hypothesis is the silence maintained by the famous commentary by Nakkīrar on Iṟaiyaṉār's *Akapporuḷ;* Nakkīrar speaks in detail about the early poetry, he gives a full account of the legend of the *Caṅkam* (Academy), but he never mentions the great anthologies.
-Though an *argumentum ex silentio,* it is rather persuasive.
+Of crucial importance for this hypothesis is the silence maintained by the famous commentary by Nakkīrar on Iṟaiyaṉār's *Akapporuḷ*; Nakkīrar speaks in detail about the early poetry, he gives a full account of the legend of the *Caṅkam* (Academy), but he never mentions the great anthologies.
+Though an *argumentum ex silentio*, it is rather persuasive.

 The work itself is very interesting.
 Composed some time in the 5th-6th Cent.
 A.D., it is probably the most ancient of the theoretical works on the *akam* and *puṟam* genres (probably older than the *Poruḷatikāram* of the *Tolkāppiyam*).
-The work has been attributed (by a credulous generation) to the God Siva himself because the name of its author, Iṟaiyaṉār, can be interpreted as God or Śiva.
+The work has been attributed (by a credulous generation) to the God Śiva himself because the name of its author, Iṟaiyaṉār, can be interpreted as God or Śiva.
 There is also a poem, *Kur*.
 2, which is attributed to Iṟaiyaṉār.
 Another name of the treatise is *Iṟaiyaṉār Kaḷaviyal*.
-It deals exclusively with the *akam* genre-a lucid, continuous text; though much of it does not require a commentary, it obtained one, and this commentary is ascribed to one Nakkīrar who is definitely different from the poet Nakkīrar of the early anthologies, but also different from the author of *Neṭunalvāṭai,* one of the "Ten Lays".
-However, he may be identical with the poet who composed *Tirumurukāṛṛup-* *patai,* a very late poem of the "guide" genre.
+It deals exclusively with the *akam* genre—a lucid, continuous text; though much of it does not require a commentary, it obtained one, and this commentary is ascribed to one Nakkīrar who is definitely different from the poet Nakkīrar of the early anthologies, but also different from the author of *Neṭunalvāṭai,* one of the "Ten Lays".
+However, he may be identical with the poet who composed *Tirumurukāṟṟuppaṭai*, a very late poem of the "guide" genre.
 The date of this commentary is a matter of dispute.
 If the two Nakkīrar's are identical then the date could be anything between the 6th-7th and 8th Cent.
 A.D.
 If they were not identical, the commentary could be as late as the 10th-12th Cent.
-But I would be inclined-for a number of reasons which I cannot go into here[^iraiynar-akapporul]-to regard the poet and the commentator as one and the same man, and set the date of the commentary at about 750 A.D.
-A tradition maintains that the commentary was composed by the poet Nakkīrar and was transmitted orally for eight generations until it was written down by a Nilakantan of Muciṟi.
+But I would be inclined—for a number of reasons which I cannot go into here[^iraiynar-akapporul]—to regard the poet and the commentator as one and the same man, and set the date of the commentary at about 750 A.D.
+A tradition maintains that the commentary was composed by the poet Nakkīrar and was transmitted orally for eight generations until it was written down by a Nīlakaṇṭaṉ of Muciṟi.

-[^iraiynar-akapporul]: The commentary on *Iṟaiyaṉār* Akapporuḷ uses the similes taken from the description of pre-marital love as found in the *Perunkatai,* cf. *Iṟaiyaṉār* Akapp. *sūtra* 2 (ed.
+[^iraiynar-akapporul]: The commentary on *Iṟaiyaṉār* Akapporuḷ uses the similes taken from the description of pre-marital love as found in the *Peruṅkatai*, cf. *Iṟaiyaṉār* Akapp. *sūtra* 2 (ed.
 1939), p.
-38: *Perunkatai* I, xxxii, 17 and 18. *Perun-* *katai* is earlier than the 10th Cent., but certainly not earlier than cca 700 A.D.
-Durvinita's *Byhatkathā,* very likely the model of *Perunkatai*, was composed probably in the 1st half of the 7th Cent.
-For the upper limit cf. the fact that Pāṇṭikkōvai (by an unknown author) written probably in the 8th Cent. (since it is crammed with references to the victories of the Pandya kings of the 7th and 8th centuries), is a collection (*kōvai*) of poems out of which about 250 have been preserved, and the major portion of these are taken from the commentary on *Iṟaiyaṉār Kaḷaviyal* (*Akapporu!).*
+38: *Peruṅkatai* I, xxxii, 17 and 18. *Peruṅkatai* is earlier than the 10th Cent., but certainly not earlier than cca 700 A.D.
+Durvinita's *Bṛhatkathā,* very likely the model of *Peruṅkatai*, was composed probably in the 1st half of the 7th Cent.
+For the upper limit cf. the fact that Pāṇṭikkōvai (by an unknown author) written probably in the 8th Cent. (since it is crammed with references to the victories of the Pandya kings of the 7th and 8th centuries), is a collection (*kōvai*) of poems out of which about 250 have been preserved, and the major portion of these are taken from the commentary on *Iṟaiyaṉār Kaḷaviyal* (*Akapporuḷ).*
 Nakkīrar's commentary, though regarded by many as inferior to the text itself, has descriptive passages of literary beauty, with alliterations and assonances, and they can even be metrically scanned (see chapter 16 of this